Indonesian Bank Restructuring Agency: Establishment

 IBRA was established on 26 January 1998 (based on the Presidential Decree No 27 year 1998) and was planned to have lifespan of five years in order to undertake its tasks.
-In the event, IBRA’s liquidation took longer than planned and the Agency was finally terminated on 30 April 2004.
+In the event, IBRA's liquidation took longer than planned and the Agency was finally terminated on 30 April 2004.
 According to the decree establishing IBRA (Presidential Decree No. 27 Year 1998), IBRA's objectives were to administer the government's blanket guarantee program, and to supervise, manage and restructure distress banks.
-These objectives were extended on 27 February 1999 to include managing the government’s assets in performing banks under restructuring status and to optimize the recovery rate of asset disposals of distressed banks.
+These objectives were extended on 27 February 1999 to include managing the government's assets in performing banks under restructuring status and to optimize the recovery rate of asset disposals of distressed banks.
 IBRA undertook a comprehensive series of activities consisting of bank liability program, bank restructuring, bank loan restructuring, shareholders settlement, and the recovery of state funds.
 These were carried out by the major operating units within IBRA (Bank Restructuring, Asset Management Credit, Asset Management Investment, Risk Management, and Support and Administration).

 IBRA was supervised by the Ministry of Finance, the Financial Sector Policy Committee (FSPC) and the Oversight Committee.
 A Financial Sector Policy Committee (FSPC/Komite Kebijakan Sektor Keuangan) was formed on 21 August 1998 whose members included the main economic ministers of Indonesia, and the Independent Review Committee (IRC), which includes representatives from International Monetary Funds (IMF), the World Bank and Asian Development Bank (ADB).

 Controversy

 During the period of the existence of the Agency, IBRA had a troubled record.
 The Agency was criticized for being slow in implementing its tasks of restructuring, for lack of transparency, and for alleged irregulatories.
 There was also considerable controversy surrounding its operations, including the salaries of senior staff which were said to be very high.
+One of the most known controversy of the IBRA is the Bank Bali Scandal where Golkar Party officials colluded with the IBRA and businessman Rudy Ramli to pay an illegal commission in which part of the fund is used for B.J Habibie re-election bid.

 Leadership

-One main problem for the Agency was that, partly because of period of political instability that Indonesia passed through after the fall of President Suharto in May 1998, there were numerous changes in leadership (of the Ketua or the Chair) of IBRA.
+One main problem for the Agency was that, partly because of period of political instability that Indonesia passed through after the fall of President Suharto in May 1998, there were numerous changes in leadership (of the Ketua or the chair) of IBRA.
 During the six years of IBRA's operations, there were a total of seven heads of the Agency.